jdaridis/souffle-lsp-plugin/README.md

 ![Outline example](images/outline.png)

+## Requirements

+The user needs to have Java installed on their system.
 ## Known Issues

 In libraries with heavy use of the C preprocessor macros, sometimes parsing fails giving a false syntax error.